What causes a chesty cough?

 - The presence of sticky mucus or phlegm after persistent coughing

-- Cough is often worse in the morning8
+- Cough is often worse in the morning

-If you have different symptoms you may have a dry cough.
+- If you have different symptoms, you may have a dry cough.
+(If unsure check with your HCP)

 How do you relieve a chesty cough?

-The aim of relief for a chesty cough is to try to clear the chest of excess mucus.4 Generally a chesty, productive cough should not be suppressed as it helps to clear mucus from the chest.1
+Relief for a chesty cough aims to try to clear the chest of excess mucus, not suppressing the cough.5,1

-If you have a chesty cough you should seek medical attention if:7
+If you have a chesty cough, you should seek medical attention if:6,7

-- Your cough is severe or getting worse
+- The cough is severe or getting worse

 - You are short of breath